 - Finally, some American bombers found the Hōshō and disabled her, and I could not stop the game in time to see whether the bombers were ground-based or sea-based.

 The rest of the day is frustrating.
-The American carriers are somewhere, so I am worried about sending a third wave toward Midway and finding myself naked when I find the Americans.
+The American carriers are somewhere, so I am worried about sending a third wave toward Midway and finding myself naked if the American carriers chime in.
 Ultimately, I send a modest couple of squadrons of Val dive bombers.
 I don’t know if whoever attacked the Hōshō came from Midway, but if they did then my last raid did the trick and I don’t spot any new American planes in the area.
 At 13:00, I split the Zuihō from the rest of the carriers to scout a larger area, to no avail.

-Meanwhile, the American carriers, presumably further East and South than where I was looking for them, are sinking my defenceless seaplane tenders.
-To avoid sharing their fate, the Zuihō is ordered to return back with the Strike Fleet
+Meanwhile, the American carriers, presumably further East and South than where I was looking for them, sink my defenceless seaplane tenders.
+To avoid sharing their fate, the Zuihō is ordered to return with the Strike Fleet

 This concludes the day.
-Objectively, I did not lose much: the seaplane tenders were useless and Hōshō, which eventually sank during the night, only added marginal capacities to the rest of my fleet, but still – frustrating.
+Objectively, I did not lose much: the seaplane tenders were useless and Hōshō, which eventually sank during the night, only added marginal capacities to the rest of my fleet.
+Still, that was frustrating.

 6th of June

 This is the last day.
-At 9:00, just as I was wondering whether I should strike Midway one more time to be on the safe side, two American task forces are detected!
+At 9:00, just as I was wondering whether I should strike Midway one more time to be on the safe side, two American task forces are spotted!

 The situation could not be more perfect.
 The “Western” US fleet is, compared to the Strike Fleet, at the limit of the range of the Japanese planes – which means it is out of range of the American planes.
 The “Eastern” US fleet is, similarly, at the limit of the range of the planes on the Zuihō – which means again the Eastern US fleet can’t reach the Japanese carriers.
 Of course, the Zuihō is within range of the “Western” US fleet, but you can’t have everything.